kyma-incubator/compass-console/README.md

 ## Development

-Once you start Compass Console locally, you can start development.
+Once you start the Compass Console locally, you can start development.
 All modules have hot-reload enabled therefore you can edit the code real time and see the changes in your browser.

 The Compass console is available at `http://localhost:8080` or `http://compass-dev.kyma.local:8080`.